 So what should I do if I have a pre-reader?

-The easiest solution is to just go in order of the units.
+Go in order of the units.
 If you have multiple children and you are purchasing our full digital bundle, you will have all the notebook levels to include pre-reader and you can go through the units in order, together as a family.

 If I don’t use the units in order, won’t my kids miss things?